 Companion Planting with Cosmos

-Cosmos doesn’t attract many pests – except aphids.
+Cosmos don’t attract many pests – except aphids.
 Sometimes cosmos are put to work in the garden by drawing aphids away from other plants, a method known as decoy planting.
 For example, plant cosmos away from your prized roses.
 The cosmos plants take the brunt of the aphid attack while the roses benefit.
 Negate the damage to the poor, sacrificed cosmos with a regular dose of insecticidal soap spray or neem oil.

 There are a number of plants that work well with cosmos and vice versa.
 Here are the most common cosmos companion plants.

 - Tomatoes – Cosmos and tomatoes get along like old friends.
 Cosmos attract bees and other friendly pollinators, which often pay a visit to tomatoes while they’re in the neighborhood.
 As a result, tomato fruit set is increased.
-For the same reason, cosmos is a beneficial neighbor to squash and many other blooming vegetables.
+For the same reason, cosmos are a beneficial neighbor to squash and many other blooming vegetables.

 - Beets – Beets actually do fine without cosmos, so what’s the reasoning behind this combination?
 It’s mainly aesthetic, as the dark red beet leaves are striking against the colorful blooms and lacy foliage of the cosmos plant.